zconnelly13/Phone_Controller/README.md

 Then controls need to be implemented on the phone (this is not communication via Primus but simply the controls).
 The right thumb should be used for movement and the left for jumping.
 The screen is divided vertically into four quarters.
 If there is a touch in the first two quarters (the left half of the screen) this is jumping.
 If there is a touch in the 3rd quarter the character should move left and the 4th quarter the character should move right.

 Next the Choose Wisely game needs to connect to the Primus server, thus providing it's IP.
 The Primus server should store a mapping of the browser's IP to the spark.
-Choose wisely should then display a link (this will eventually be a QR code cuz we fancy) that goes to the Primus server with a get request that is the ip address of the browser (this can be hashed later).
+Choose wisely should then display a link (this will eventually be a QR code cuz we fancy) that goes to the node server with a get request that is the ip address of the browser (this can be hashed later).

 Now the phone will go to a url that looks like "/phone.html?ip=76.128.91.10".
 The phone will then connect to the Primus server and send along the ip.
 Primus can now have an "on('data')" function that looks up the spark associated with that IP address and spark.write's the data to the browser.